MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 > [Install Microsoft Entra Connect](https://www.microsoft.com/download/details.aspx?id=47594)

 >[!IMPORTANT]
->The auto-upgrade service will stop working after September 16, 2024 if you have not upgraded to the minimum recommended versions above.
+>The auto-upgrade service that relies on the PKS service will stop working after September 16, 2024.
+To avoid impact you shoud be at the minimum recommended versions above.